spiral/docs/docs/en/component/serializer.md

 # Serializer

-The Spiral Framework provides a component for serialize and deserialize data.
+The Spiral Framework provides a component for serializing and deserializing data.
 Serialization is a complex topic.
 This component provides only the simplest serializers out of the box and may not cover all your use cases.
-But it provides an easy way to integrate serialization tools into the Spiral Framework or develop your own solutions for serializing data in your application.
+But it provides an easy way to integrate serialization tools into the Spiral Framework or develop your solutions for serializing data in your application.

-The component available by default in the [application bundle](https://github.com/spiral/app).
+The component is available by default in the [application bundle](https://github.com/spiral/app).

 ## Installation

 To enable the component, you just need to add `Spiral\Serializer\Bootloader\SerializerBootloader` to the bootloaders list, which is located in the class of your application.

 ```php
 namespace App;